Dasher42BC/FoundationFramework/README.md

 # This project is defunct.

+The widespread violation of this software's license has made the sound maintenance of its ecosystem impossible.
+This software has from the beginning been distributed under the terms of the LGPL license, v2.1 being current at the time of its writing.
+Any inclusion of any of this project's files while omitting the readme, the license information or reference to it, or all source code - included or available - necessary for a complete build is violating the license, as well as disrupting the conditions needed for coders to correctly integrate and debug diverse work.
+Without this, or literacy in why LGPL software is *not* freeware, this software is getting misused in ways that impact the entire ecosystem.

-Auto-loading third-party Python plugins, while being expected functionality, has proven to be this project's undoing.
+Auto-loading third-party Python plugins, while being expected functionality, has aslo proven to be this project's undoing.
 Giving full privilege to all code and patches is not a model that can produce reliable code.
 Projects like the Foundation can either:

 * Make it a walled garden, restricting third-party modding, or
 * Rely on savvy users to restrict its automatic loading, or